 - Support the design and maintenance of the organization’s processes and information systems.

 - Contribute to setting the cyber policies of an organization to reduce the risk of vulnerability.

 - Perform forensic analysis of information systems and data to identify cyber crimes or frauds and their origin.

 - Lead data incident responses and data breach notification procedures at the enterprise level.

 Data protection and security managers graduates will support tasks related to data protection, privacy management and compliance in order to govern risks on data.
 They deal with any data protection matters, issues, and incidents and play a key role in fostering a data protection culture within the organization, designing and implementing essential elements of data protection regulations.
 This job profile is explicitly required by data protection regulations in Europe as well as around the world.
 In particular, graduates will:

-- Manage an awareness-raising program to promote a data privacy and security culture
+- Manage an awareness-raising program to promote data privacy and security culture.

 - Be the contact point for and cooperate with the relevant Data Protection Authorities when subjects exercise their individual data rights as well as supervise and advise on the response to such requests.

 For students enrolled in their 1st year in the 2019-2020 academic year, for Master of Science programs, Bocconi University foresees yearly tuition and fees amounting to €14,003.

 Politecnico di Milano is a technical university located in the heart of the most productive region in Italy.
 The university is a point of reference in Italy and internationally as far as the Architect ...
 Read More